Sensitivity of steady states in networks with application to Markov chains and chemical reaction networks: Graph theory preliminaries

 If the graph is equipped with weights $(w_j)_{j\in \E}$ (in general, we may allow negative weights) we can define the weight of a rooted tree $\T$ (not necessarily spanning) by

 Consequently, we define the quantities

 In \cite{MCTT}, these quantities are referred to as the \textit{focus} of $v_0$, respectively the \textit{total focus} of the weighted graph $\G$.
+Note that these quantities naturally depend on the weights $w_j$ without being indicated in the notation.
+It should be clear from the context what the weights of the graph are such that the notation is not ambiguous.
 We include a remark about the extension of rooted trees, which will be a useful tool in some of the proofs later.
-It comes in the form of the following lemma. \begin{lemma} Let $\G=(\V, \E)$ be a directed graph and consider $\T'=(\V', \E')$ a tree rooted in some $v_0\in \V'$ with $\V'\neq \V$, i.e. $\T'$ is not spanning.
-Under the assumption that $v_0$ is reachable from any $v\in \V$ by a directed path in $\G$, there exists a spanning tree $\T$ which is rooted in $v_0$ such that $\T'$ is a subgraph of $\T$. \end{lemma}
+It comes in the form of the following lemma. \begin{lemma} Let $\G=(\V, \E)$ be a directed graph and consider $\T'=(\V', \E')$ a tree rooted in some $v_0\in \V'$ with $\V'\neq \V$, i.e.~$\T'$ is not spanning.
+Under the assumption that $v_0$ is reachable from any $v\in \V$ by a directed path in $\G$, there is a spanning tree $\T$ which is rooted in $v_0$ such that $\T'$ is a subgraph of $\T$. \end{lemma}

 \textit{Proof:} We provide an explicit construction of $\T$.
 We start with $\T=\T'$.
 Consider any node $u\notin \T$.
-Since $\G$ is strongly connected, there exists a directed path $\gamma$ from $u$ to $v_0$.
+By assumption, there is a directed path $\gamma$ from $u$ to $v_0$.
 Starting at $u$, we add the edges of $\gamma$ to $\T$ until we arrive at a node that is already in $\T$ (at the latest, this happens at $v_0$).
 The resulting $\T$ is still a tree, since we could not have added a loop.
 Additionally, $\T$ is still rooted in $v_0$ since all edges that were added are directed towards $v_0$.
 This procedure can be repeated until all nodes are part of $\T$.
-By construction $\T$ is a spanning tree rooted in $v_0$ such that $\T'$ is a subgraph of $\T$. \QED \textbf{Remark:} A special case of this Lemma states that in a strongly connected graph $\G$ there exists at least one spanning tree rooted in $v_0$ for any $v_0\in \V$.
-If all edge-weights of the graph are positive, this implies that $\norm{\A^{v_0}}>0$ and thereby $\norm{\A}>0$.\\
+By construction $\T$ is a spanning tree rooted in $v_0$ such that $\T'$ is a subgraph of $\T$. \QED \begin{remark} A special case of this Lemma states that in a strongly connected graph $\G$ there is at least one spanning tree rooted in $v_0$ for any $v_0\in \V$.
+If all edge-weights of the graph are positive, this implies that $\norm{\A^{v_0}}>0$ and thereby $\norm{\A}>0$. \end{remark}